ibm-cloud-docs/Backup/change-password.md

 3. Click the instance name of the backup vault where you want to change your password.
 4. On the Overview page, you can see your Portal Password.
 Click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit") to modify the password.
 5. Enter the new password in the **Password** field.

-   The password must be 8 - 12 characters in length.
+   - The password must be 8 - 12 characters in length.
 It must include at least one uppercase letter, at least one lowercase letter, at least one numeric character, and at least one of these special characters: `\!@\#%\^`.
 It can contain only letters, numerals, and these special characters: `\!@\#%\^`.

+   Changing the IBM Cloud Backup WebUI password disables the auto-login functionality on the login page.
+After the password is changed, users must manually enter their credentials for each login session.
+Use caution, as this behavior cannot be reversed after the password is updated.
    {: important}

 6. Press Enter to update the password.